What our fascination with April the giraffe's pregnancy says about us

 For me, mentions of April first popped on my Facebook feed right in the beginning, mostly from my night owl friend, Amanda, who posted that she was glued to a livestream in the middle of the night waiting for a giraffe to give birth.
 I shrugged it off until I heard that alleged animal rights activists had pressured YouTube to take down the feed for "sexually explicit or nude content."
 Naturally, I had to see what the fuss was all about.

 So did millions of other people around the world.
 YouTube was apparently bombarded with messages from people wanting the livestream to return ... which it did.
 And suddenly a tiny livestream from a tiny animal park in rural upstate New York was on everyone's radar.
-(Watch the livestream here in case you've been living under a rock and have no clue what we're talking about.)
+(Here's that link, in case you've been living under a rock.)

 It's been more than three weeks since 15-year-old April has had her every move analyzed through the cameras aimed at her pen at the Animal Adventure Park in Harpursville, New York.
 Nearby, 5-year-old mate Oliver looks on and occasionally comes in to visit as his pen is cleaned.
 Voyeurs watch the graceful expectant mother as she munches on hay, ambles around, and often gazes right into the camera.
 The feed is mesmerizing and addictive — and it got us thinking about all the reasons why the world is hooked on April.

-Note: This story was originally published in March 2017and has been updated with more recent information.